IssaihPerez/Capstone-2025/EnhancementOne.md

 page that showed a list of different destinations that the user can click on, and it would take them to a travel page where they can get information about that specific destination.
-When translating it to C++, I had to learn and utilize CMake to build the project since C++ doesn’t have ‘Swing’ capabilities since that is a Java function.
+When translating it to C++, I had to learn and utilize CMake to build the project since C++ doesn’t have "Swing" capabilities since that is a Java function.
 Learning a new program as well as porting a Java application into C++ was not an easy task but after successfully creating an executable that provides almost the same functionality as the Java program but in another language and using a different tool to program it, I can confidently say I